-Even though colorectal cancer is the second leading cause of cancer death among Americans, it is preventable and treatable.
+Colorectal cancer is the third leading cause of cancer death among Americans, according to the Centers for Disease Control and Prevention, but it can preventable and treatable.

 Colorectal cancer affects people in all racial and ethnic grounds, especially those over the age of 50.
 In fact, the National Cancer Institute estimates 1 in 20 adults over the age of 50 will be diagnosed with colorectal cancer.

 “Living an active and healthy lifestyle can reduce the risk of colorectal cancer.
-It’s important to incorporate fruits, vegetables and high fiber foods in your daily diet, while limiting processed foods and red meat,” says Dr. Govekar.
+It’s important to incorporate fruits, vegetables and high fiber foods in your daily diet, while limiting processed foods and red meat,” Dr. Govekar says.

 While colorectal cancer can go undetected at first, it may cause one or more of the following symptoms: